-The Jorf Lasfar site is 130km south west of Casablanca on the Atlantic coast in the El Jadida province.
+The Jorf Lasfar site is 130km south-west of Casablanca on the Atlantic coast in the El Jadida province.
 The coal-based power plant satisfies approximately 65% of Morocco’s base-load electricity demand and provides one-third of the country’s total electricity supply.

 The project was developed as a private sector venture by a special purpose company, the Jorf Lasfar Energy Company (JLEC), under a build-transfer-operate arrangement, including the leasing of the existing units to JLEC to operate for thirty years through a Transfer of Possession Agreement with a transfer of possession fee.
 The same arrangement of transfer of possession and fee is applicable to the completed units.
 The accomplished objective of the Jorf Lasfar expansion project was to meet future demand for electricity in an economically and environmentally sustainable manner.

-Prior to CMS taking over the plant in 1997, fly ash generated by the plant had been pumped into the ocean.
-Since the first day of CMS operation, the plant has placed all of the ash in a lined storage area.
+Prior to CMS taking over the plant in 1997, fly ash generated by the plant was pumped into the ocean.
+Since the first day of CMS operation, the plant placed all of the ash in a lined storage area.
 Since November 1999, Jorf has used a new long-term ash disposal site, which is located three miles from the plant and will last for 30 years of the plant’s operating life.

 Jorf has was selling as much of its fly ash as possible to cement companies since July 1999.
 They received 30% of the ash monthly.

 The plant was required stringent air quality standards put in place by the financial institutions funding the construction of units three and four.

 According to the agreement, ABB built the units and CMS Energy subsidiary CMS Generation operates them.
 Thus, ABB is responsible for manufacturing the majority of the equipment such as the plant’s two 350MW steam turbine generator sets, two coal-fired boilers, the control system, and the balance of the plant’s equipment.